shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

 1. From the **adVNET** blade, navigate to its **adVNET - Subnets** blade.

-1. From the **adVNET - Subnets** blade, create a new subnet with the following settings and click on save:
+1. From the **adVNET - Subnets** blade, create a new subnet with the following settings:

     -   Name: **sapSubnet**

     -   Address ranges (CIDR block): **10.0.1.0/24**

-1. From the **adVNET - Subnets** blade, create a new subnet with the following settings and click on save:
+1. From the **adVNET - Subnets** blade, create a new subnet with the following settings:

     -   Name: **s2dSubnet**